 Vitamins (Part I)

 “Chapter XXVI: Vitamins” is reprinted in two parts from Meyler’s Side Effects of Drugs (4th ed.), Excerpta Medico.
-See the August 1964 issue of Applied Trophology for part two.
+See Part II in the August 1964 issue of Applied Trophology.

 Acute vitamin A intoxication has been reported after ingestion of 300,000 IU in children and 2–3 million IU in adults.